CliveC99/p1-castlerea/README.md

    - When viewing the gallery page on mobile, the images are stacked above each other.
    - When viewing on a tablet, the images are placed 3 wide in a column.
    - When viewing on a laptop or desktop, the images are placed 4 wide in a column.
+   - The gallery page allows the user to see some of local images.
    - All the images on the gallery page were provided by Paschal Fitzmaurice a local councillor in my area.
 I was given permission to use these images for my website.

 <p align="center"><img src="https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674603825/Website%20Images/README%20-%20Images/gallery-mobile_fvb5ur.png" alt="Gallery Page Mobile View"></p>